umeboshi2/umeboshi2.github.io/assets/documents/blog/cv19/rocky.md

 rather than *individual and curative*."
 [(Wikipedia)](https://en.wikipedia.org/wiki/Flexner_Report)

-This is the Abraham Flexner report of 1910.

 In the early half of the 20th century, a coup was organized on the medical research facilities, hospitals and universities.
 The Rockefeller family, ye ole step-n-fetch-its of the actual slavemasters, sponsored research and